-Drainage

-18 AAC 75.075(d)
+Drainage 18 AAC 75.075(d)

 South Plant: Water from the tank farm SCA and the TTLR SCA is drained through an oil/water separator.
 The oil/water separator drains to the Sitka Channel.
-Water in the tank yard containment areafarm SCA is pumped to thise oil/water separator with a.
-The_pump_is manually_controlled pump_by a float switch in the yard.
+Water in the tank farm SCA is pumped to this oil/water separator with a manually controlled pump.
 Discharge from the manually operated sump pump is controlled by a valve which is kept closed and locked when not in use.
-The float on the float switch system is weighted to float on water and sink in oil.
-Therefore, if oil is in the containment area, the float sinks and shuts the pump off.
-This also triggers an audio/visual alarm.
 Prior to turning on the pump, water in the tank farm SCA is inspected for sheen.
 The tank yard contains a sensor which will alert operators of fuel presence in the sump during normal operations.
 The OWS contains a float switch designed to float on water and sink in oil.
 If oil enters the separator, the float sinks and triggers an audio-visual alarm.
 During a drainage event, should the alarm sound, the oil/water separator and tank farm SCA will be inspected and cleaned with use of a skimmer and/or sorbents as needed.

 Water from the TTLR is drained by gravity to the oil/water separator.
-TheA float switch in the separator will is designed to float on water and sink in oil.
-If oil enters the separator, the float sinks and triggers an audio-visual alarm in the presence of oil.
+The float switch in the separator will sink and trigger an audio-visual alarm in the presence of oil.
 The person in charge is alerted and immediately stops the pumps with the emergency shutoff switch and closes the valves to stop the flow of oil to the TTLR.